- SEO for financial services places a strong emphasis on trust.

 These are examples from the actual websites of Fortune 500 financial services institutions.

-With an array of information to organize, with certain technical limitations of web platforms and with security a top concern of your IT team, it’s understandable how URLs can become convoluted.
-However, if you aim to rank high in organic search engine results, you’re better off optimizing your URLs so that the topic and content that each URL represents is clear to Google.
+Due to the need to organize information, and technical limitations, it’s understandable how URLs can become convoluted.
+However, if you aim to rank high in organic search engine results, your urls should be clear to Google.

 Schema (structured data)

-Schema.org is a collaborative effort among Google, Bing, Yahoo! and Yandex to improve the web “by creating a structured data markup schema supported by major search engines.”
+Schema.org is a collaborative effort among Google, Bing, Yahoo! and Yandex to improve the web by creating a structured data markup.
+Structured data unlocks opportunities for your site to appear in “rich snippets” within the search engine results pages (SERP).

 You can use Google’s Structured Data Markup Helper tool to aid you in the development of your code snippets.
 Use Google’s Structured Data Testing tool to ensure that your schema implementation is done correctly.